Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ## Reference worksheets by relative position

-These examples show how to get a reference to a worksheet by using its relative position.
+These examples show how to reference a worksheet by its relative position.

 ### Get the first worksheet